There are no subcategories registered in this section..

 In general, it is considered bad practice among MIB designers to place comments in between token elements or fields in a MIB module (such as between a STATUS field and a DESCRIPTION field).
 MIB Smithy will preserve such comments; however, they will be output immediately preceding the record that they are associated with in the generated MIB file.
 This is due to the way comments are processed at load time, and because it would be infeasible and cumbersome to the user for the MIB Smithy GUI to provide comment fields for every property of every record type.
 As well, MIB designers should use comments sparingly, using the more appropriate DESCRIPTION fields of most record types.

 When a MIB file is parsed (i.e., loaded), MIB smithy will temporarily associate each comment with the token that immediately follows the comment.
-All such comments are then assembled together and assigned to the most logical record (or enumeration, as the case may be).
-For example, all comments immediately preceding the identifier for an OBJECT-TYPE definition, up to the point immediately preceding the last token of the definition's OBJECT IDENTIFIER value (the closing brace or '}' character), not including those associated with enumeration labels/values, become assembled and assigned to the OBJECT-TYPE definition.
-Any comments before a MIB module header, through the IMPORTS section, and after the last definition within the module, are assembled and associated with the module its self.
+All such comments are then joined together and assigned to the most logical record (or enumeration, as the case may be).
+For example, all comments immediately preceding the identifier for an OBJECT-TYPE definition, up to the point immediately preceding the last token of the definition's OBJECT IDENTIFIER value (the closing brace or '}

-The process is similar for comments associated with enumeration labels/values.
-All comments between the opening and closing braces ('{' and '}') surrounding the enumeration list are assembled and associated with the closest enumeration.
+') surrounding the enumeration list are joined and associated with the closest enumeration.
 In general, this means any comments immediately preceding an enumeration's label through any comments immediately preceding the comma separator.
-If any comments follow the last enumeration, immediately preceding the closing brace, then those comments will be associated with the last enumeration.
-Also in this case, if the first enumeration had no preceding comments, then MIB Smithy will assume comments are formatted following each enumeration, rather than before, and adjust the comment associations accordingly.
+If any comments follow the last enumeration (immediately preceding the closing brace), then those comments will be associated with the last enumeration.
+Also, in this case, if the first enumeration had no preceding comments, then MIB Smithy will assume comments are formatted following each enumeration, rather than before, and adjust the comment associations accordingly.

 What's the difference between MIB Smithy and MIB Smithy Evaluation?

 The Evaluation version of MIB Smithy is intended to provide a reasonable demonstration of the use and capabilities of the MIB Smithy product, which can be purchased online from this web site.
+Functionally, both versions are identical except for the following limitations in the Evaluation version that are not present in the full version:

 Why do checkbuttons appear broken in menus until the menu item is highlighted or hovered over with the mouse?